This is the first lesson of a 16 lesson online

 Exo.
 12-20 Refers to chapters 12 through 20 in the book of Exodus.

 The Bible is very much concerned with sin--not just with your sin but with everyone's sin.
 The Bible reveals God's great plan for bringing about the forgiveness of our sins.
-When we follow the plan, God forgives our sins and will reward us with everlasting life: the gift of God is eternal life through Christ Jesus our Lord (Rom.
+When we follow the plan, God forgives our sins and will reward us with everlasting life: the free gift of God is eternal life in Christ Jesus our Lord (Rom.
 6:23b).
 The Bible is about changing from death to life, from destruction to salvation.

 The theme of salvation from sin, which runs throughout the pages of Scripture, is one of the attributes of the Bible showing its harmony and consistency.
 It is remarkable that such unity could be maintained by so many writers, who lived at different times, at different places, and in different cultures.
 They did not all speak the same language and did not all write in the same literary form.
 It is as if the books of the Bible are the instruments in an orchestra whose diverse sounds blend harmoniously under the direction of the conductor.
 When we recognize that the writers themselves were not the original sources of the information and ideas they expressed but were acting under the direction of God, we can understand why the Bible forms a unit.